metaruja/.github/README.md

-# .github
-MetaRuJa -- A Meta Language that compile to Rust &amp; JavaScript
+# MetaRuJa -- A Meta Language that compile to Rust & JavaScript